Gradient and Newton Boosting for Classification and Regression: The statistical view of boosting: three approaches for stagewise optimization

-For finding an update in \eqref{boostupdate}, either a form of gradient descent, the Newton method, or a hybrid variant is used to obtain an approximate solution to the minimization problem in \eqref{minupdt}.
+For finding an update in \eqref{boostupdate}, either a form of gradient descent, Newton's method, or a hybrid variant is used to obtain an approximate solution to the minimization problem in \eqref{minupdt}.
 In the following, we describe these approaches.